Improve Your Credit Score

 If you want to buy a house or a new car with cash, you better start saving now.
 Not many people can afford to buy big-ticket items using only cash.

 How do you pay your utility bills in cash?
 Either you have to take cash to their payment center or buy money orders.
-How are you going to buy an airplane ticket, book a hotel, or rent a car?
+How will you buy an airplane ticket, book a hotel, or rent a car?

 If you only use cash, you can’t shop online, and you will never know all the awesome stuff you can buy on Amazon, Etsy, eBay, and a million other sites.